in28minutes/in28minutes.github.io/_blog/articles/2017-11-15-junit-in-5-steps.md

  - What is Unit Testing?
  - Advantages of Unit Testing

-We typically work in large projects  - some of these projects have more than 2000 source files or sometimes it might be as big as 10000 files with one million lines of code.
+We often work on huge projects, which may have more than 2000 source files or as many as 10,000 files with one million lines of code.

-Before unit testing, we depend on deploying the entire app and checking if the screens look great.
-But that's not very efficient.
-And it is manual.
+Prior to unit testing, we rely on deploying the full programme and verifying that the displays look nice.
+Yet, this is inefficient.
+It is also manual.

-Unit Testing focuses on writing automated tests for individual classes and methods.
+Unit testing is concerned with creating automated tests for specific classes and functions.

-JUnit is a framework which will help you call a method and check (or assert) whether the output is as expected.
+JUnit is a framework that allows you to call a method and verify (or assert) that the result is as anticipated.

-The important thing about automation testing is that these tests can be run with continuous integration - as soon as some code changes.
+The crucial aspect of automated testing is that it can be executed with continuous integration - that is, as soon as some code changes.

 ### Step 2 : First JUnit Project and Green Bar
  - What is JUnit?